Happy Russian Christmas. If that's what you're into.

 "It's that simple," she explained.
 "You convert to Catholicism, become a real Polka, and you're accepted right away."

 This revelation really chapped Aleksander Vasilyev's hide, surprisingly (or not) considering his dubious background.
-According to family legend, Aleksander Vasilyev—the staunch, upper middle-class white émigré—was originally Aleksandras Vasiliauskas, a Lithuanian bookkeeper who'd changed his name to get a better job in Russia.
-Not much is known about the self-styled Aleksandras except that he married a woman who claimed to be a direct descendent of Petro Doroshenko (Cossack political and military leader and Hetman of Right-bank Ukraine) and supposedly became the Comptroller General of the Trans-Siberian Railway.
+Aleksander Vasilyev—the staunch, middle-class white émigré—was originally Aleksandras Vasiliauskas, a Lithuanian bookkeeper who'd changed his name to get a better job in Russia.
+Not much is known about the self-styled Aleksandras except that he married a woman who claimed to be a direct descendent of Petro Doroshenko (Cossack political and military leader and Hetman of Right-bank Ukraine) and told his children he was the Comptroller General of the Trans-Siberian Railway when he really just worked in the accounts receivable department.
 Otherwise, the man is an enigma; he considered himself gentry, yet was born in Kovno2.
 He Russified himself mercilessly to give his kids a shot at a better life, and then along comes his first-born daughter, demanding to become a Polish Catholic.
 Needless to say, his response was a firm nyet.

 Although Yelena was brutally forced to remain Orthodox, she eventually joined some Russian Scouts—and ran with an interesting crowd.
 Her best friends were two guys named Boris Andrianovich Dmitruk and Vasya Lvov.
 Boris went on to become the Chief of the Manchurian Department of the National Organization for Russian Scouts (NORS) before succumbing to Typhus in Shanghai.
 Little Vasya—or rather Vasily Vladimirovich Lvov—grew up to be better known as the late Archbishop Nathanael.
 So much for Yelena becoming a Catholic.